DraconDev/go-stripe-ms/README.md

 ## 📞 Support

 For issues and questions:

 - Create an issue on GitHub
 - Check existing documentation
 - Review test examples for usage patterns

 ---

-**Production Ready:** This microservice has been tested with both mock and real database scenarios, includes comprehensive error handling, and follows Go best practices for production deployment with Neon DB.
+**Production Ready:** This HTTP-only microservice has been designed for universal compatibility and tested with both mock and real database scenarios, includes comprehensive error handling, and follows Go best practices for production deployment with Neon DB.